What are the benefits of yoga exercises for incontinence?

-The benefits of yoga are obvious – most people know that the ancient practice is very popular today as it increases flexibility, reduces stress levels, and can improve both your physical strength as well as your mental wellbeing.
-What is less well known however, is that yoga is also a great way to strengthen your pelvic floor!
+The benefits of pelvic floor yoga are numerous – and many people know that the ancient practice increases flexibility, reduces stress levels, as well as improving both your physical and mental wellbeing.
+What is less well known however, is that yoga for the pelvic floor can help reduce and even cure urine leaks and incontinence.

-This is because yoga may help improve general body alignment, flexibility, strength, control and awareness, all of which are thought to assist in strengthening the .1 Yoga is a useful tool in toning your core, pelvic floor and even your perineum (the area of tissue between the vagina/scrotum and anus), which in turn can work wonders for those who suffer from .
+Yoga can help improve general body alignment, flexibility, strength, control and awareness, all of which assist in strengthening the pelvic floor muscles.1 Yoga is an effective tool for toning your core, pelvic floor and even your perineum (the area of tissue between the vagina/scrotum and anus), which in turn can work wonders for those who experience .
+Many people notice a reduction in urine leaks and incontinence symptoms in a matter of months or even weeks.

 If you’ve read our guide to the bladder, you’ll know that you do not want your bladder muscles to be too tense.
-There is a fine balance to be struck, so the trick is to strengthen while softening them.
+There is a fine balance to be struck..
 This may sound counterintuitive, but in order to have a strong bladder, you need muscles that can support it and work with it.

-So, in addition to doing pelvic floor exercises, there are several different types of yoga poses you can do to not only strengthen your pelvic floor but soften it as well.
-Before starting yoga, it is important to talk to your doctor to make sure this is the right type of exercise for you.
-You may also have to make modifications when you first begin in order to gain more flexibility.
+So, in addition to doing pelvic floor exercises, there are several yoga pelvic floor exercises you can try.
+Just make sure that before starting yoga, you talk to your doctor to make sure this is the right type of exercise for you.
+You may also have to make modifications when you first begin in order to gain more flexibility and confidence.

-One of the best ways to help alleviate both of these types of incontinence is to improve the voluntary control of your urinary sphincter.
-You can accomplish this by increasing your conscious awareness in this area of your body through yoga either as an alternative to pelvic floor muscle training, or to supplement it.
+One of the best ways to help alleviate both of these types of is to improve control of your urinary sphincter.
+Several of the following stretches for bladder control will help you achieve this

 • Kneel with your knees mat-width apart and toes touching.